mkimartinez/python_prepare_for_interview_questions/README.md

 c. dict 、  set

 d.
-Python3 中没有 long，只有无限精度的 int
+Python3 has no long data type，Only has infinite precision int

 ### 17. How to implement singleton mode in Python?
 Please write two ways of implementation?
 The singleton pattern is a design pattern that restricts the instantiation of a class to one object.
 It is a way to provide one and only one object of a particular type.
 It involves only one class to create methods and specify the objects.